adelapazborrero/slack_jack/README.md

 - **Send Predefined payloads to Channel**: Send built in payloads to selected channels using the Slack bot token.
 - **Print Sent Messages**: View the list of messages that have been sent by the bot.
 - **Save Sent Messages**: Save the sent messages to a JSON file, with the filename based on the bot user's name and the current date.
+- **Join Channel**: Join a channel based on channelID if your bot has permissions to do so.
+- **Print Chat History**: Dump a selected amount of messages of specified channel if your bot has permissions to do so.

 ## Disclaimer